brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 was lucky and had perfect weather for Camel's Hump and good enough weather for Mansfield so no bad-weather bypasses were needed.
 * Sometimes blue-blazes are needed to see the best views (Killington, Belvedere for example), factor those miles into your plans and take it easy coming down.
+* Sometimes the shelters are on blue-blazes of up to 0.3 miles away from the main line.
+The FarOut mileage doesn't always factor that in walk. :-)
 * A very rough rule of thumb that I developed: I was able to climb about 1,000 feet per hour.
 Camel's Hump and the Needle's Eye section of Mansfield were (slower) exceptions to this rule.